ACM Reproducibility and Replicability – Save The Date! June 18-20

 Profil du candidat :

-– Experience in a research laboratory
+– Experience of working in a Linux-based environment

 Formation et compétences requises :